Hoër Volkskool Potchefstroom: Rugby

-The very first rugby strip consisted of a white jersey with black trunks.
-After the school colours had been determined, the strip changed to a black jersey with gold collar and cuffs and a broad burgundy stripe over the chest and sleeves.
-In modern times, the colour red features prominent.

 There have been four Old Boy Springboks – Nic Bierman, Daan du Plessis, Niek Bezuidenhout and Jorrie Muller.
 Jorrie Muller attended the school playing at scrumhalf in the 1996 First XV which won the Super 10 schools tournament, but actually matriculated from Monument Hoërskool and was selected for the 1999 South African Schools side and the victorious 2002 Junior Springbok side.

+The following pupils were selected to represent the South African Schools rugby team: